yayaduckd/uwaka/README.md

 # Compiling

-- Acquire and install version 0.12.0 of [Zig](https://ziglang.org/).
+- Acquire and install version 0.15.2 of [Zig](https://ziglang.org/).
 - Run `zig build --release=fast` in the root directory of the project.
 - The compiled binary will be in `zig-out/bin/`.

-When building, you can specify the implementation used to watch files using `-Dwatch_system=...` where `...` is either `inotify` (Linux only) or `posix`.
+When building, you can specify the implementation used to watch files using `-Dwatch_system=...` where `...` is either `inotify` (Linux only) or `file_monitor`.
 If not specified, uwaka will compile with the optimal implementation for the target system.